All Episodes

 What would it have been like in the 1950s or 60s?

-Maybe like a little greengrocer, a local boozer, you know the person who runs the greengrocer, you know the person even that runs the bookies, you know the person that's working in the shop where you can get like you know, your butcher, your fishmonger.
+You know the person that's working in the shop where you can get like, you know, your butcher, your fishmonger.

-Now, what's it like?
+Now what's it like?

-Every single like man, where I live now, it's just Walmart after Walmart.
+Every single, like, man, where I live now, it's just Walmart after Walmart.

-It's just like one long massive road, about five Walmarts on it.
+It's just like one long massive road about five Walmarts on it.

-All that revenues going to one place.
+All that revenue is going to one place.

 Curiously enough, this global technology of immediate communication could be used to create once again localized community, true democracy, and open and transparent communication and government.

-It's not getting used to do that, it's getting used to create mass surveillance, censorship, total control, centralization of control.
+It's getting used to create mass surveillance, censorship, total control, centralization of control.

-The people and the sets of institutions that have been in power maybe for a very very long time, can certainly governed by something that's been in power for a very long time, continue in ascendancy.
+And while we're all mired in hating one another and quarreling and squabbling and every single thing that happens in the news trying to turn it to our advantage or to our opponents disadvantage, the people and the sets of institutions that have been in power maybe for a very, very long time, certainly governed by something that's been in power for a very long time, continue in ascendancy.

-Look at what happened during COVID, power consolidated, wealth transferred, the ability to legislate increased.
+Power consolidated, wealth transferred, the ability to legislate increased.

-The US is on a sort of different path when it comes to government just because a populist right-wing government got in, but it's not on a different path.
+The US is on a sort of different path when it comes to government just because a populist right-wing government got in.

-Like it we're still caught up in that stuff.
+We're still caught up in that stuff.

-This looks like it could just be the tip of the iceberg.
+Stanford Street, this looks like it could just be the tip of the iceberg.

 So where we live in crew, it's like 80% of them and 20%.